Alexander M. Schindler: Early life, military career, and education

 Schindler was born on October 4, 1925, in Munich, Germany, to Sali and Eliezer Schindler.
 His father was a Yiddish poet of note, his mother a businesswoman.
+He had two older sisters, Eva and Hannah.
 He and his family fled the Nazis, first to Switzerland and then to America; Schindler arrived in the United States when he was twelve years old.
 The family settled in Washington Heights, Manhattan.

 Schindler studied engineering until the outbreak of World War II, when he joined the U.S. Army's 10th Mountain Division Alpine Ski Patrol in Europe as a corporal.
 He later served as a forward observer for Army artillery.
 He was decorated with three combat ribbons for bravery and earned a Purple Heart and a Bronze Star for action in the Apennines of Italy.
 At the end of the war, he traveled from the Yugoslav border into Germany and was motivated to take up social issues after seeing Jews emerge from the Dachau concentration camp.

 When Schindler returned to the United States after the war, he studied at the City College of New York, graduating in 1949.
 He also was engaged in the Jewish Theological Seminary, Hebrew Union College (the American Reform movement's seminary) and the New School.
 In 1953, Schindler graduated from the Hebrew Union College's Jewish Institute of Religion in Cincinnati, Ohio, with a master's degree in Hebrew letters.
 He was ordained as a rabbi the same year.